Design and Technology

 Intent

-At Boldmere, we aim to provide all children with the opportunity to develop the creative, technical and practical expertise needed to perform everyday tasks confidently.
-Using their imagination, we want our pupils to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-We hope that through our provision, pupils will be encouraged to take risks, leading them to become resourceful, innovative young people.
-Through the evaluation of design and technology, they will develop a critical understanding of its impact on daily life and the wider world.
+At Boldmere, we aim to provide all children with the opportunity to develop their creative, technical and practical expertise.
+Using imagination and creativity, we want our pupils to design and make products that solve real and relevant problems within a variety of contexts.
+Pupils will be encouraged to take risks, leading them to become resourceful, innovative young people.
+Through the analysis and evaluation of product design, we want our children to develop a critical understanding of technology and its impact.

 Implementation